-Undated original from the archives of the S.P.H.S.©
+Undated original from the archives

 The JOHN A was the first schooner of the Pacific Coast Codfish Company fleet to come to Poulsbo.
 In 1911 my father, Captain J. E. Shields, and others formed a new fish processing company named Pacific Coast Codfish Company (PCCC.)
 A processing and storage plant was constructed on the shores of Liberty Bay.
 They purchased the three-masted schooner JOHN A in southern California with Captain John Grottle as the ship's master.
 The vessel was brought north with a good supply of salt for the preservation of the first year's cargo.
 The JOHN A sailed to the banks near Sand Point, Alaska, and also near Sanak Island.
 All fishing was done from one-man dories which were launched each day from the schooner and returned to her in the evening with the day's catch.

 A good catch resulted, and the fish plant in Poulsbo began winter operations.
 The salted fish were removed from the vessel, scrubbed, and stored in wooden tanks holding 20-tons each.
 A work crew was hired to further process the fish.
-Some saltfish were dried in the sun while other fish had skin and bones removed to be packed in one-pound packages for shipment to the various stores.
+Some saltfish was dried in the sun while other fish had skin and bones removed to be packed in one-pound packages for shipment to the various stores.
 Thus, a new industry came into operation and a winter payroll resulted.

 In 1913 the three-masted schooner CHARLES R. WILSON was purchased.
 She was constructed in Fairhaven (Eureka,) California in 1891 for the lumber trade, but was then laid up.
 She was 150-feet L with 35-feet beam x 11-foot depth of hold.
 She was rated at 345-tons gross; she could land nearly 500-tons of cured cod.

 The company purchased other sailing vessels, all without engines, including the three-master C A THAYER, in 1925.
 The THAYER was built by Danish-American Hans Bendixen in Eureka at the same yard as the CHARLES R. WILSON, also for the lumber trade.
 She was listed at 452-tons gross.
-She could land nearly 600-tons of saltcod which may explain why she was the last commercial sailing vessel on the US west coast and the last to operate out of Poulsbo.
+She could land nearly 600-tons of salt cod which may explain why she was the last commercial sailing vessel on the US west coast and the last to operate out of Poulsbo.
 She landed her last cargo in 1950 with Captain Ed Shields in command.

 Another sailing vessel of the PCCC fleet, probably the most famous, was the SOPHIE CHRISTENSON, a four-masted schooner built in Port Blakely in 1901.
 She was built for the lumber trade and for hauling general cargo.
 She was 180.6-feet long with a 38.9-foot beam and a 13.4-foot depth of hold.
 She first came to Poulsbo with Captain John Grottle, and last in 1941 with Captain J.E.
 Shields, her famous skipper.
 She carried a crew of 22 dory-fishermen, a dressing crew, and cooks to make a total of 44 men.

 When the war broke out in 1941, the US Government took possession of the JOHN A, the C.A.
 THAYER, and the SOPHIE CHRISTENSON.
 Only the C.A.
 THAYER returned to the fishing trade after the war.
-The CHARLES R. WILSON operated during the war years delivering cargos of saltcod every year except 1944.
+The CHARLES R. WILSON operated during the war years delivering cargos of salt cod every year except 1944.
 During this time she was under the command of Captain Knute Pearson of Poulsbo.

-During the late 1930s to 1941, the codfish plant provided employment for up to 40 persons, some men and some women.
-For the men it was work on the fishing grounds at sea during the summer season of five months, and work in the fish plant in the winter.
+During the late 1930s to 1941, the codfish plant provided employment for up to 40 persons, some men, and some women.
+For the men, it was work on the fishing grounds at sea during the summer season of five months, and work in the fish plant in the winter.

-After the war, conditions returned to near normal as far as the world-wide need for food was concerned.
+After the war, conditions returned to near normal as far as the worldwide need for food was concerned.
 Commercial mechanical refrigeration came into more prominent use and the need for salt preservation passed as frozen fish became available in all of the grocery stores.
 Thus came the end to this fishery in 1950."